NFOs in Mutual Funds: Everything You Need to Know

 The main advantage of an NFO is the potential to invest in a new fund at a lower price, which could offer high returns if the fund performs well.
 The disadvantage is the lack of a track record, making predicting the fund’s future performance difficult.

-What is NFO in mutual fund SBI?
+What is NFO in SBI mutual fund?

 An NFO in SBI Mutual Fund refers to the initial launch of a new mutual fund offered by SBI Mutual Fund.
 Investors can subscribe to the fund during the NFO period before it becomes open for regular investments.